 If you found this site through my main blog, deutscherwanderwolf, you may be tired of all these introductions.
 I probably could have introduced myself as a runner in my main blog, since it is a part of my identity.
 However, my main blog is for the general public, and most people don’t care whether I’m a runner or not.
-Readers of this site, however, will likely care (at least I pretty darn well hope so, otherwise people won’t care that I know what I’m talking about) and want to read more about me as a runner.
+Readers of this site, however, will likely care and want to read more about me as a runner.

-So, I’m a runner.
-Yup.
+So, yup.
+I’m a runner.
 I never really had the pride in that statement that others may have because I didn’t have a mighty transformation; it was more a transition from soccer to jogging to running.
-I’ve been running for about 12 years now.
+I’ve been running for about 13 years now.

 I started playing soccer when I was 5 (more or less, can’t remember) and I was pretty good at running after the ball.
 I also liked to race my brother around the house and race my friends in school to lunch.
 I don’t know when I ran my first mile, probably in P.E. during middle school, but I know that I actually ran a decent distance in the eighth grade on the treadmills.
 That year, my classmates and I were given permission (read: required) to use the newly constructed weight room for our school.
 I wasn’t very interested in the weights that made my skinny arms hurt and counting repetitions seemed stupid.
-My favorite part was when we were allowed, after doing our daily sets, to do cardio for the remaining time.
-There was a competition with all the machines for who completed the most distance.
-I always chose the treadmill.
-Unfortunately, I wasn’t allowed to go above 6 mph (something I found fairly simple) and so I always hoped for more time… my endurance was pretty good from soccer.
-Eventually I ran three miles and won the prize (something I took for granted at the time).
+My favorite part was when we were allowed, after doing our daily weight sets, to do cardio for the remaining time.
+There was a competition with all the machines for who could complete the most distance.
+The treadmill was my machine of choice, but unfortunately, I wasn’t allowed to go above 6 mph (something I found fairly simple) and so I always hoped for more time in order to get a higher distance.
+Eventually I ran three miles and won the prize (something I took for granted at the time-funny).
 My P.E. teacher nearly forgot to give me the prize, but she didn’t forget to advise me to run cross country… which I did.
-Since then, my longest break from running was a few weeks.
+Since then, my longest break from running has only been a few weeks.

-My two main running dreams are a sub-3 hour marathon and a 100+ mile race through something like the Sahara I’m young (25), so apparently I have my best running days ahead of me.
+My two main running dreams are a sub-3 hour marathon and a 100+ mile race through something like the Sahara I’m young (26), so apparently I still have my best running days ahead of me.

 I usually run 5 days a week, so readers will likely have something to look at if they check-in!
 I plan to keep this site updated with my runs, habits, cross training notes and ideas, my weight training practices as related to running, and general news that I keep up with from the running world.